 - Welding may be interrupted after a joint has been welded 1/2 thickness of base metal or 3rd layer or more.
 In the case of Cr-Mo steel, post-heating after interruption and pre-heating before restarting shall be applied in accordance with the applicable code, standard, specification, and WPS.

-- After completion of welding, the surface of welds shall be smooth, and shall not be allowed including harmful defects such as excessive irregularity surface, under-cut, overlap or spatter
+- After completion of welding, the surface of welds shall be smooth, and shall not be allowed to include harmful welding defects such as excessive irregularity surface, under-cut, overlap or spatter

 Heat Treatment requirements for Field Welding:

-- When the ambient temperature is not more than 5℃, pre-heating shall be applied among the temperature range of 30℃ to 50℃
+- When the ambient temperature is not more than 5℃, pre-heating shall be applied within the temperature range of 30℃ to 50℃

 - Pre-heating temperature shall be measured by the use of temperature-indicating crayons, thermocouple pyrometers, or other suitable methods to assure that the required pre-heating temperature is obtained prior to and uniformly maintained during the welding operation.

-- For Cr-Mo steel, according to the level of Cr contents, pre-heating temperature shall be in accordance with the follows.
+- For Cr-Mo steel, according to the level of Cr contents, the pre-heating temperature shall be in accordance with the following.